 Absolutely.

-You know, we didn't want to go there either.
+Sorry, you know, we didn't want to go there either, but we did it.

 I think that's a great idea.

-Anyway, so we'll see how this unfolds, but I do believe, like every other promise, Trump is not gonna get us into a long boots on the ground conflict.
+Anyway, so we'll see how this unfolds, but I do believe, like every other promise, Trump is not going to get us into a long boots on the ground conflict.

-And the next generation of warfare, I think, is gonna be very different.
+And the next generation of warfare, I think, is going to be very different.

 We better get ahead of this.

-And I know that there are others that, you know, well, we believe that we should drop cargo planes of cash and currency on the tarmac and hand it over to Mullers that hate our guts.
+And I know that there are others that, you know, well, believe that we should drop cargo planes of cash and currency on the tarmac and hand it over to mullahs that hate our guts.

 Dumb idea.

-So we're gonna have these democratic debates this week.
+So we're going to have these Democratic debates this week.

-Let me play a little bit of the crazy democratic socialists in South Carolina this weekend, because this is pretty much what you're gonna hear from now till November of 2020.
+Let me play a little bit of the crazy Democratic socialists in South Carolina this weekend, because this is pretty much what you're going to hear from now till November of 2020.

 It's madness.